HMS Lyra (1910): Construction and career

 During 1918, the destroyer was transferred to the Mediterranean Fleet based at Gibraltar.
 Lyra formed part of the barrage across the Strait of Gibraltar, designed to detect and, if possible, sink German submarines returning from the Mediterranean Sea to their bases in the North Sea.
 On 8 November, the destroyer spotted what was thought to be a submarine and attacked, but the target escaped unscathed.
-After the Armistice, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Lyra was decommissioned and place in reserve at Portsmouth.
 The vessel was sold to be broken up at Milford Haven to Thos.
 W. Ward on 9 May 1921.